Earth: After formation

-As the molten outer layer of Earth cooled it formed the first solid crust, which is thought to have been mafic in composition.
+As the molten outer layer of Earth cooled, it formed the first solid crust, which is thought to have been mafic in composition.
 The first continental crust, which was more felsic in composition, formed by the partial melting of this mafic crust.
-The presence of grains of the mineral zircon of Hadean age in Eoarchean sedimentary rocks suggests that at least some felsic crust existed as early as 4.4 Ga, only 140 Ma after Earth's formation.
+Hadean-aged zircon grains found in Western Australia, dating back as far as 4.4 Ga, provide the oldest direct evidence of Earth's surface, indicating that felsic continental crust and liquid water existed within 140–160 million years of the planet's formation.
 There are two main models of how this initial small volume of continental crust evolved to reach its current abundance: (1) a relatively steady growth up to the present day, which is supported by the radiometric dating of continental crust globally and (2) an initial rapid growth in the volume of continental crust during the Archean, forming the bulk of the continental crust that now exists, which is supported by isotopic evidence from hafnium in zircons and neodymium in sedimentary rocks.
 The two models and the data that support them can be reconciled by large-scale recycling of the continental crust, particularly during the early stages of Earth's history.

 New continental crust forms as a result of plate tectonics, a process ultimately driven by the continuous loss of heat from Earth's interior.
 Over the period of hundreds of millions of years, tectonic forces have caused areas of continental crust to group together to form supercontinents that have subsequently broken apart.
 At approximately 750 Ma, one of the earliest known supercontinents, Rodinia, began to break apart.
 The continents later recombined to form Pannotia at 600±– Ma, then finally Pangaea, which also began to break apart at 180 Ma.

 The most recent pattern of ice ages began about 40 Ma, and then intensified during the Pleistocene about 3 Ma.
 High- and middle-latitude regions have since undergone repeated cycles of glaciation and thaw, repeating about every 21,000, 41,000, and 100,000 years.
 The Last Glacial Period, colloquially called the "last ice age", covered large parts of the continents, to the middle latitudes, in ice and ended about 11,700 years ago.